Teatro Colón: Current Teatro Colón

-Refurbishment (2005–2010)

 In recent years, given the political and economic circumstances of Argentina, the Teatro Colón has suffered considerably, but a period of slow recovery began.
 The theatre underwent massive phased remodelling of both interior and exterior, initially while the house was still open, but production activities ceased at the end of December 2006 to allow full refurbishment.
+A full restoration work was started, being extending until 2010, when it was reopened on May 24 in commemoration of the Bicentennial of Argentina.

 Initially, "what had been planned as an 18-month, $25-million renovation with 500 workers, scheduled for a May 2008 reopening with Aida, became a three-year $100-million extravaganza with 1,500 workers including 130 professional architects and engineers."
 In addition, an exterior open-air stage was planned for an opening in 2011.
 In all, 60000 sqm underwent updating, both inside and out.